pokeclicker/pokeclicker-wiki/data/Berries/Kee.md

 ### Possible Planting Formations {#planting}

+Kee has a chance of mutating when [[Berries/Liechi]] and [[Berries/Ganlon]] are touching an empty plot.
 You can fill your farm in the following way to obtain Kee Berries.
 Purple squares indicate where mutations can occur.

 ::: table-mutations
 | :----: | :----: | :----: | :----: | :----: |